- Home

 It is our aim that all pupils learn to love Maths, appreciate its usefulness and understand its relevance in real-life situations.

-Personal, Social, Health and Economic Education, and Relationships and Sex Education are both incredibly important subjects at Sixth Form.
+Personal, Social, Health and Economic Education is an incredibly important subject at Sixth Form.
 Our aim is to ensure every young person is developed into an independent and responsible member of society.
 Our young people need to be given the guidance and support that will enable them to deal with any issues they meet in adulthood with confidence and the knowledge to make appropriate choices and decisions.
-These decisions may need to be made in their homes, personal relationships or in the workplace.
+These decisions may need to be made in their homes, personal relationships, in the community or in the workplace.
 Our curriculum ensures our Sixth Formers leave feeling confident to deal with each scenario.

 The curriculum develops our students' vocabulary, knowledge, understanding, confidence and resilience.
 We also ensure that our young people know how to seek support and advice if they need it.

-PSHE and RSE lessons will continue to develop communication skills.
+PSHE lessons will continue to develop communication skills.
 Lesson activities include the opportunity to discuss and debate, and share opinions and knowledge.

 Skills Centre